May 6, 2018

 I think most of my ants this week are the quarter-inch (7 mm or so) variety of "carpenter ant", not the big big ones.
 I like this picture of a couple of them doing a modern dance routine.
 And this little whimsical one.
 I just missed a winged mama as she was ushered into the window-frame by quite a few wingless ones (males?)

 Here is a huge carpenter bee (well, a bumble-type bee with an all-black rear end) trying to pollinate one of those scylla with the broad leaves.
 Trouble is, the bee is so heavy that the flower kept bobbing up and down.
 I don't know if it got any nectar or pollen on itself.

 Moving on to the beetles, here is a tiny one with nice antennal racks.
 It is a False Metallic Wood-boring Beetle, as identified by @borisb in iNaturalist.org.
 The last one still needs identification.

 Here is one of the Checkered Beetles.
 In fact there are two of them (probably the same in different lights).
+The first two seem to be Notoxus desertus.
 I still have #3 to identify.

 A couple more kinds of beetle.
-This first one I've seen in other years, and is probably a Striped Flea Beetle (Phyllotreta striolata).
+This first one I've seen in other years.
+It's a Flea Beetle named Phyllotreta Zimmermanni.
 The next two are weevils, the last one being a Redbud Bruchid.
 Note: I usually get Redbud Bruchids with a big white patch at the rear end.
 This one has a black and white pattern instead.
 Is it a species difference?
 Or is it a sex difference.
 I hope to figure that out before the next blog.

 Next come a Rove Beetle, and another unknown beetle, which seems metallic.